01abhaysharma/AzureKubernetesService_Project1/README.md

 Watch this hands-on video here: https://youtu.be/yufI4K4nk34

-# Step 3: Create Azure Container Registery and enable admin user
+# Step 3: Create Azure Container Registry and enable admin user

 1. Open the Azure Portal and create an Azure Container Registry.
 Click on Create a resource.
 2. Search Azure Container Registry, click on Container Registry and create.